 You, on the other hand, are not.

 Pick it up, admire it.
 Leave it.

 The one that has a slit that goes up your thigh?
-Or is so short you cannot move so much as your shoulders without giving a show?
+Or is so short you cannot move so much as your shoulders or toes without giving a show?

 No one will tell you what I am about to tell you.

 Even if you don’t look your age (Older OR younger).
 Even if you are a Victoria’s Secret model.
 Wear that on your own time.